impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 hello rake
 ```

 OK, *that* worked.
 But then why do they include the Ruby shebang in the test file?
-I know this file is executed by the other file we created [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/exec.bats#L85), and I know that file looks at the first line of the `rake` file to check for a Ruby shebang.
+I know this file is executed by the other file we created [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/exec.bats#L85){:target="_blank" rel="noopener"}, and I know that file looks at the first line of the `rake` file to check for a Ruby shebang.
 But if that shebang isn't going to be used, then why check for it at all?
 I add this to my running list of questions and keep moving.

 Last block of code for this test: